 19) What are shell variables?

-Shell variables are a combination of a name ( identifier), and an assigned value, which exist within the shell.
+Shell variables are a combination of a name ( identifier), and an assigned value, which exists within the shell.
 These variables may have default values, or whose values can be manually set using the appropriate assignment command.
-Examples of shell variable are PATH, TERM and HOME.
+Examples of shell variable are PATH, TERM, and HOME.

 20) What are the differences among a system call, a library function, and a UNIX command?

 A system call is part of the programming for the kernel.
 A library function is a program that is not part of the kernel but which is available to users of the system.
 UNIX commands, however, are stand-alone programs; they may incorporate both system calls and library functions in their programming.

 21) What is Bash Shell?